Learning disabilities (health and wellbeing needs in South Tyneside)

 • Reasonable adjustments

-• Specialist health and social care support for people
+7 and 8.
+Specialist health and social care support in the community:

 • Specialist forensic support